oettingerj/classifieds-backend/README.md

 If Django is configured to its default settings (shown below), and SQLite is installed (see SQLite Installation in Environment Setup), a new SQLite database will automatically be created on a machine that starts the Django server, unless such a database already exists.

 ### PostgreSQL Database Creation
 If Django is configured to, it can connect to a remote database.
 Unlike when using SQLite, Django will not create a new database on the remote server running PostgreSQL if the database does not yet exist.
-As of version 1.0.0 of this repo, a Linux virtual machine at Carleton is hosting a PostgreSQL database.
+As of version 1.0.0 of this repo, a Linux VM (virtual machine) at Carleton is hosting a PostgreSQL database (see next section for how to connect).
 If a new remote database needs to be created, the following steps should be performed:
 1. `ssh` onto a remote machine as root that will host the database
 2. Install PostgreSQL (if you have installed Homebrew on the remote server, you can install PostgreSQL with `brew install postgresql`) on the remote server
 3. Assume the role of the postgres superuser by entering the command `sudo su - postgres`